transposit-connectors/slack_actions_and_dialog/README.md

 `clipit`: The operation that is called when you call Clipit.

 `create_record`: Saves the Clip to an Airtable project.

-`get_records`: Returns a list of entries in Airtable for the URL.

 `id_to_name`: A helper API call to convert an ID to a name.